 If you would like more wholesome muffins, here are some you could try!

 - Paleo 5 Minute Muffins

 - Banana Chocolate Muffins – Gluten Free & Vegan

 - Or another muffin starring hemp, Paleo Chocolate Hemp Zucchini Bread

-- 1 cup pumpkin or squash puree, either from the can or make your own)
+- 1 cup pumpkin either from the can or make your own)

 - Chocolate chips, grated orange peel, fresh or dried cranberries, cinnamon, chopped nuts

 Preheat oven to 350 degrees, and prepare 11 muffin tins with grease or liners.

 In the bowl of a food processor (I LOVE mine and use it all the time!), place all the dry ingredients and process to a fine powder.

 Once everything is like a flour, add in all the wet ingredients, whirring to blend.